oceanprotocol/docs/discover/faq.md

 <summary>Is Ocean deployed on the BSC network?
 What is the contract address?</summary>

 Yes, it's [0xDCe07662CA8EbC241316a15B611c89711414Dd1a](https://bscscan.com/token/0xdce07662ca8ebc241316a15b611c89711414dd1a).
+( idk why but i think this quesion is kind of overpopulating the docs and should be removed. this is well documented as well)
 <details>

 <summary>Can the Ocean tech stack be used without utilizing the OCEAN token?</summary>